 - Ability to analyze complex situations, identify workable solutions, and effectively balance service with regulatory compliance.

-- Outstanding organizational skills, ability to work on multiple projects simultaneously, capable of self-direction, ability to deal diplomatically with people at all levels, a high degree of personal integrity and discretion, solid decision-making skills, and judgment.
+- Outstanding organizational and collaboration skills, ability to work on multiple projects simultaneously, capable of self-direction, ability to deal diplomatically with people at all levels, a high degree of personal integrity and discretion, solid decision-making skills, and judgment.

 - Excellent oral and written communication skills.
-Intermediate level of experience with Excel and Word
+Intermediate level of experience with Excel and Word.